swift/protoxeps/gc3.md

 ### Identifying participants in a channel

 Occupants have a stable identifier, much as [XEP-0421](https://xmpp.org/extensions/xep-0421.html).
 The occupant is identified by the JID of the channel, plus the occupant's identifier as the resource giving a full JID.
-This is similar to MUC, except that the user identifier is not their nickname. e.g. `UHJhaXNlIEtldgo@gc3service.example.com/VGhpcyBpcyBLZXYK`.
+This is similar to MUC, except that the user identifier is not their nickname. e.g. `UHJhaXNlIEtldgo@gc3service.example.com/VGhpcyBpcyBLZXYK` - this is called the "Participant JID".

 ### Joining a channel